 He nodded.
 A few months ago, he couldn't imagine taking her with him to the supermarket, much less back to England.
 But now, something had happened.
-She had hit Sunnydale like a meteor, taking out the vampires that had moved back in, exterminating whole tribes of demons.
+She'd hit Sunnydale like a meteor, taking out the vampires that had moved back in, exterminating whole tribes of demons.
 Her energy seemed limitless.
-And he had been there to help her.
-She had brought him back to life.
+And he'd been there to help her.
+She'd brought him back to life.

 He studied her as she processed the news.
-She had kicked off her shoes and lay sprawled on the couch.
+She'd kicked off her shoes and lay sprawled on the couch.
 He tried not to notice how attractive she was.
-The fact that she had turned into a woman since the last time he had seen her should be of no real interest to him.
+The fact that she'd turned into a woman since the last time he'd seen her should be of no real interest to him.
 She was a slayer.
 He had a sacred charge to watch over her.

 "What?"
 Her voice was only mildly irritated.
 He considered that an excellent sign.